aws-powertools/powertools-lambda-python/docs/core/logger.md

 **How can I enable powertools logging for imported libraries?**

 You can copy the Logger setup to all or sub-sets of registered external loggers.
 Use the `copy_config_to_registered_logger` method to do this.

 By default all registered loggers will be modified.
-You can change this behaviour by providing `include` and `exclude` attributes.
+You can change this behavior by providing `include` and `exclude` attributes.
 You can also provide optional `log_level` attribute external loggers will be configured with.

 ```python hl_lines="10" title="Cloning Logger config to all other registered standard loggers"
 ---8<-- "examples/logger/src/cloning_logger_config.py"